MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--set.md

 The **BCDEdit /set** command sets a boot entry option value in the Windows boot configuration data store (BCD).
 Use the **BCDEdit /set** command to configure specific boot entry elements, such as kernel debugger settings, memory options, or options that enable test-signed kernel-mode code or load alternate hardware abstraction layer (HAL) and kernel files.
 To remove a boot entry option, use the [**BCDEdit /deletevalue**](bcdedit--deletevalue.md) command.

 > [!CAUTION]
 > Administrative privileges are required to use BCDEdit to modify BCD.
 Changing some boot entry options using the **BCDEdit /set** command could render your computer inoperable.
-As an alternative, use the System Configuration utility (MSConfig.exe) to change boot settings.
+As an alternative, use the Startup settings or the System Configuration utility (MSConfig.exe) to change boot settings.

 > [!NOTE]
 > Before setting BCDEdit options you might need to disable or suspend BitLocker and Secure Boot on the computer.